stormy/Quora-Personal-Analytics/README.markdown

 --

-Right now QuoraStats.rb is only outputting limited detail, but if you call the loadalldata method on a QuoraUser object in irb, you can then play around with extracting out all the data that interests you. (ex: user = QuoraUser.new('firstname-lastname') ; user.loadalldata ; user.answers[0].content.text.length => user's most recent answer's content length ; user.answers[0].voters[0].fullname => Full name of first person who upvoted users most recent answer)
+Right now QuoraStats.rb is only outputting limited detail, but if you call the load_all_data method on a QuoraUser object in irb, you can then play around with extracting out all the data that interests you.

+Example:

+user = QuoraUser.new('firstname-lastname')
+user.loadalldata
+user.answers[0].content.text.length => user's most recent answer's answer length user.answers[0].voters[0].fullname => Full name of first person who upvoted users most recent answer)